chris544460/yaleDonations/README.md

 # Yale Donations

+## Introduction

+Welcome to my exploration and analysis of alumni donations at Yale University.
+The goal of this project is to understand the factors that influence these donations and to identify opportunities for further analysis and improvement.
+Through my research, I have been able to uncover some interesting trends and patterns in the data, and I am excited to share my findings with you.
+I believe that this project has the potential to benefit both the university and its alumni community, and I am eager to continue exploring and analyzing the data to better understand these donations.

+## Purpose

 This is an exploration and analysis of Yale's Alumni Donations.

 The goal of this project is to: